Full Name: Eintracht Frankfurt e.V.

 What Danny Da Costa and Filip Kostic accomplished last year was simply phenomenal.
 Da Costa played every single second of play for the Eagles in the Europa League, Bundesliga, The DFB Super Cup, and DFB Pokal.
 If Eintracht was playing, Da Costa was pulling 90 minutes of action.
-Kostic was right there with him as well.
-It’s not just the amount the played, it’s how they played.
+Kostic was not far off his pace in terms of minutes played.
+It’s not just about the amount of minutes they played, it’s how they played.
 Da Costa and Kostic both played high intensive, very demanding roles for Adi Hütter last year.

-Covering box to box, defending the opposing wings and being the threat to stretch the defense.
-Both are dangerous crossers, and both will finish.
+Covering box to box, defending the opposing wings and being the threat to stretch the defense, Da Costa and Kostic wreaked havoc on the opposition for most of the year.
+Both are dangerous crossers, and have the ability to finish.
 Da Costa and Kostic were also completely gassed over the final month of the season and the results on the pitch showed.
 After Eintracht’s loss to Chelsea in the Europa League semi-finals, Eintracht lost total traction.
 Bayer Leverkusen exploited the wings routinely en route to a 6-1 victory on May 5th, and Bayern Munich had a field day in their 5-1 win over the Eagles on Matchday 34.

 The good news is Eintracht have added depth in the summer transfer window with the additions of Erik Durm (transfer – Fullham) and Timothy Chandler (knee injury).
 Durm is a sturdy player capable of holding down the demanding position, and Timothy Chandler returns after a year of recovering from a torn meniscus.
 Chandler was a key player for former coach Niko Kovac during the 2017/2018 DFB Pokal winning campaign.
 Almamy Toure should feature some for Eintracht as well.
 This is a position of strength for the Eagles.